bgamari/ghc-wiki-import/building/running-tests.md

 [[PageOutline]]
 = GHC Test framework =

-NOTE: you need Python (any version >= 1.5 will probably do) in order to use the testsuite.
+NOTE: you need GNU make and Python (any version >= 1.5 will probably do) in order to use the testsuite.
+If you want to run the testsuite in parallel then you need Python 2.5.2 or later.

 If you have not checked out the test suite, first run:
 {{{